Cashing Out a 401k to Invest in Real Estate

 Can I Withdraw Money From My 401k to Invest in Real Estate?

-Yes, you can withdraw money from your old 401k to Invest in Real Estate.
+You can withdraw money from your old 401k to Invest in Real Estate.
 There will be a 10% penalty if you are under 59 1/2.
 Exclusions are above.
 Some folks think the penalty is no big deal as they are confident they will quickly earn that 10% back using real estate instead of stocks and bonds.

 Getting money from your current employer’s 401k to invest in real estate is trickier.
-Of course, you could take a loan from your 401k, but this does need to be paid back, and it might be better just to use that after-tax money to invest in real estate rather than paying back a loan.
+Of course, you could take a loan from your 401k, but this does need to be paid back, and it might be better to use that after-tax money to invest in real estate rather than paying back a loan.
 Otherwise, check out the plan summary document to see if there are in-service distributions that allow you to withdraw before separation from service.

 401k Withdrawl to Invest in Real Estate

-401k withdrawals to invest in real estate are a good idea for those who understand real estate.
+401k withdrawals to invest in real estate are good for those who understand real estate.
 While there are limits to who can withdraw money from their active 401k (see above), and you always have to consider the 10% penalty, many folks who understand real estate will be better off investing after-tax money in real estate rather than tax-deferred.

 If you will invest in real estate, use after-tax accounts and consider accessing 401k money to invest in real estate.